ErinBecker/learning-web-design/notes/04-creating-a-simple-page.md

 - attribute syntax:
     <element attributename="value">
 - attribute order within an element is not important
+- src and alt attributes are required for img elements
+- src gives location of image file
+- alt gives text to display if image is not available

 ## Minimal structure of all HTML documents